Package insert / prescribing information

-Carteolol hydrochloride reduces normal and elevated intraocular pressure (lOP) whether or not accompanied by glaucoma.
+Carteolol Hydrochloride reduces normal and elevated intraocular pressure (IOP) whether or not accompanied by glaucoma.
 The exact mechanism of the ocular hypotensive effect of beta-blockers has not been definitely demonstrated.

 In general, beta-adrenergic blockers reduce cardiac output in patients in good and poor cardiovascular health.
 In patients with severe impairment of myocardial function, beta-blockers may inhibit the sympathetic stimulation necessary to maintain adequate cardiac function.
 Beta-adrenergic blockers may also increase airway resistance in the bronchi and bronchioles due to unopposed parasympathetic activity.

-Given topically twice daily in controlled domestic clinical trials ranging from 1.5 to 3 months, Carteolol hydrochloride ophthalmic solution USP, 1% produced a median percent reduction of IOP 22% to 25%.
+Given topically twice daily in controlled domestic clinical trials ranging from 1.5 to 3 months, Carteolol Hydrochloride produced a median percent reduction of IOP 22% to 25%.
 No significant effects were noted on corneal sensitivity, tear secretion, or pupil size.

 Indications and Usage for Carteolol

-Carteolol hydrochloride ophthalmic solution USP, 1%, has been shown to be effective in lowering intraocular pressure and may be used in patients with chronic open-angle glaucoma and intraocular hypertension.
+Carteolol Hydrochloride Ophthalmic Solution 1% has been shown to be effective in lowering intraocular pressure and may be used in patients with chronic open-angle glaucoma and intraocular hypertension.
 It may be used alone or in combination with other intraocular pressure lowering medications.

-In patients with non-allergic bronchospasm or with a history of non-allergic bronchospasm (e.g., chronic bronchitis, emphysema), Carteolol should be administered with caution since it may block bronchodilation produced by endogenous and exogenous catecholamine stimulation of beta2 receptors.
+Non-Allergic Bronchospasm: In patients with non-allergic bronchospasm or with a history of non-allergic bronchospasm (e.g., chronic bronchitis, emphysema), Carteolol Hydrochloride Ophthalmic Solution should be administered with caution since it may block bronchodilation produced by endogenous and exogenous catecholamine stimulation of beta2 receptors.